The dual complex of log Calabi-Yau pairs on Mori fibre spaces: Dual complex of logCY pairs with Picard number 1

-We are left with two options: either $H_{n}(\mathcal{D}( \Delta), \sigma^{m}_n)=0$ or $\neq 0$.
-In the former case, $m=n+1$ and $\mathcal{D}( \Delta)= \sigma^{n+1}_n= \partial \sigma^{n+1} \simeq \mathbb{S}^n$.
-Otherwise, $H_{n}(\mathcal{D}( \Delta), \sigma^{m}_n)=\Z$ and $H_{n}(\sigma^{m}_n)=0$, which implies that $n=m$.
-In other words, $\mathcal{D}( \Delta)$ is obtained by attaching an additional $n$-cell to the standard simplex $\sigma^{n}$, so it is a non-simplicial sphere of dimension $n$. \end{proof} \begin{rmk} In the proof of Theorem \ref{conjsncFanoPic1}, we could have replaced the hypothesis $\rho(Y)=1$ with the weaker assumption that each irreducible component of $\Delta^{=1}$ is an ample divisor. \end{rmk} \begin{rmk} In order to prove the first statement of Theorem \ref{conjsncFanoPic1}, after showing the vanishing of the torsion of the homology of $\mathcal{D}( \Delta)$, we could have concluded by invoking the (generalized) Poincar\'{e} conjecture. \end{rmk} \begin{rmk} The proof of Theorem \ref{conjsncFanoPic1} shows that a qdlt anti-canonical divisor on a variety $Y$ with $\rho(Y)=1$ has at most $\dim Y+1$ irreducible components.
-This is also a consequence of the non-negativity of the complexity of the log pair $(Y, \Delta)$; see \cite[Corollary 1.3]{BrownMcKernanSvaldiEtAl2016}. \end{rmk} \begin{rmk} We bring to the attention of the reader a precedent result by Danilov, \cite[Proposition 3]{Danilov1975}, which states that if $(Y, \Delta)$ is a snc pair of dimension $n+1$ such that at least one of the irreducible component of $\Delta$ is ample, then $\mathcal{D}( \Delta)$ has the homotopy type of a bouquet of $n$-dimensional spheres.
+\end{proof} \begin{rmk} In order to prove the first statement of Theorem \ref{conjsncFanoPic1}, after showing the vanishing of the torsion of the homology of $\mathcal{D}( \Delta)$, we could have concluded by invoking the (generalized) Poincar\'{e} conjecture. \end{rmk} \begin{rmk} The proof of Theorem \ref{conjsncFanoPic1} shows that a qdlt anti-canonical divisor on a variety $Y$ with $\rho(Y)=1$ has at most $\dim Y+1$ irreducible components.
+This is also a consequence of the non-negativity of the complexity of the log pair $(Y, \Delta)$; see \cite[Corollary 1.3]{BrownMcKernanSvaldiEtAl2016}. \end{rmk} \begin{rmk} We bring to the attention of the reader a precedent result by Danilov, \cite[Proposition 3]{Danilov1975}, which states that if $(Y, \Delta)$ is a snc pair of dimension $n+1$ such that at least one of the irreducible components of $\Delta$ is ample, then $\mathcal{D}( \Delta)$ has the homotopy type of a bouquet of $n$-dimensional spheres.
 The virtue of Theorem \ref{conjsncFanoPic1} is that it provides a complete description of the $\Delta$-complex structure of $\mathcal{D}( \Delta)$, which we will exploit in an essential way in the following. \end{rmk}